jackjakarta/ElonGPT-Discord-Bot/README.md

 # Bot Information

-The bot uses the text-davinci-003 and image-alpha-001 models from OpenAI to generate responses and send them in text channels in discord.
+The bot uses the text-davinci-003, gpt-3.5-turbo, gpt-4 and image-alpha-001 models from OpenAI to generate responses and send them in text channels in discord.
 The Bot also uses CMC API to get the price and market capitalization of cryptocurrencies.

 # List of discord commands

-?ask - insert a question and get an answer
+?ask - insert a question and get an answer using the new gpt-4 model

+?fast - insert a question and get an answer using the new gpt-3.5-turbo model

+?old - insert a question and get an answer using the text-davinci-003 model

 ?recipe - insert ingredients separeted by commas and get a recipe